aicubeKruz/aicube-embedding2embedding/README.md

 ## Overview

-The **AICUBE Embedding2Embedding API** is a service developed by **AICUBE TECHNOLOGY** that enables translation of embeddings between different vector spaces of natural language models.
+The **AICUBE Embedding2Embedding API** is a service developed by **AICUBE TECHNOLOGY LLC** that enables translation of embeddings between different vector spaces of natural language models.
 The API preserves semantic meaning during conversion using advanced neural network architectures and machine learning techniques.

 ## Technologies Used